utiasASRL/poly_matrix/README.md

 # PolyMatrix

-This repository contains functionalities to easily set up symmetric matrices arising in semidefinite realaxations of polynomial optimization problems.
+This repository contains functionalities to conveniently set up sparse symmetric matrices arising in semidefinite realaxations of polynomial optimization problems.
 The core functionality is demonstrated in `example.py`.

 For more usage examples, check `_test/test_poly_matrix.py`.